mlochbaum/BQN/implementation/vm.md

 ### Local variables: DFND VARO VARU VARM RETN

-The bytecode representation is designed with the assumption that variables will be stored in frames, one for each time an instance of a block is run. dzaima/BQN has facilities to give frame slots names, in order to support dynamic execution, but self-hosted BQN doesn't.
+The bytecode representation is designed with the assumption that variables will be stored in frames, one for each time an instance of a block is run.
 A new frame is created when the block is evaluated (see [#blocks](#blocks)) and in general has to be cleaned up by garbage collection, because a lexical closure might need to refer to the frame even after the corresponding block finishes.
 Lexical closures can form loops, so simple reference counting can leak memory, but it could be used in addition to less frequent tracing garbage collection or another strategy.

 A frame is a mutable list of *slots* for variable values.
 It has slots for any special names that are available during the blocks execution followed by the local variables it defines.
 Special names use the ordering `𝕤𝕩𝕨𝕣𝕗𝕘`; the first three of these are available in non-immediate blocks while `𝕣` and `𝕗` are available in modifiers and `𝕘` in 2-modifiers specifically.